CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  ![](img/CharRecLoss.PNG)
   The training is stable as the loss reduces consistanly at every uweight update.
-  The learned weights have been added to the repo.
+  The learned weights have been added to the repo Project2-Number-Algorithms/Project2-Character-Recognition/build/ .

 ### Observations and Comments
 - The MLP describled above is able to learn XOR, a non-linearly seperable function, only when a bias term is added to the input.